Portfolio Definition: Meaning in Trading and Investing

 Key Takeaways

-• Definition: A Portfolio is your total set of holdings and exposures managed together to match goals and risk limits.
+• Definition: A Portfolio is the full set of positions (assets and liabilities) managed together, including sizing and risk.

 What Does Portfolio Mean in Trading?